zubinshah/Algorithms/README.md

 # Algorithms
-Data structures, algorithms, and solutions to programming exercises.
+Data Structures, Algorithms and Coding Examples.

 Copyright (C) 2018, Zubin Shah [zubin dot shah at gmail dot com]

-This repository contains implementation and programming solutions to common data structures, algorithms and programming exercises.
-It will be constantly updated with solutions, tweaks and implementation that can be used as an excellent learning resource.
-The solutions are not production quality software but simply a learning exercise.
+This repository contains implementation of well known algorithms and several coding challenges.
+I will constantly keep on updating this repository with solutions, tweaks and implementations that can be used as an excellent source of learning resource.
+The solutions and exercises are not production quality software.

-Implementations are in Python or C++.
+Implementation in Python or C++.

 **Contents**
-1. coding (programming exercises, math problems, etc.)
+1. coding (programming exercises, math problems, etc... )
-2. data_structures (data structures and algorithms)
+2. data_structures (and algorithms)

 ** Future Algorithms : (in the works.. :-) , for implementation and practice).**
 Sorting
 Bubble sort
 Quick sort
 Insertion sort
 Merge sort
 Heap sort
 Bucket sort